virteal/Inox/README.md

 This defines a **verb** named `hello`.
 Then the verb is invoked and as a result `hello` is displayed on some output device.

-Words take their arguments from the _data stack_.
+Verbs take their arguments from the _data stack_.
 They can also push results onto that stack.

-Word `to` starts a verb _definition_ that an often optional `.` (dot) terminates.
+Verb `to` starts a verb _definition_ that an often optional `.` (dot) terminates.
 Inside that defintion there are other verbs and litteral values like numbers or pieces of text.

-Note: a _verb_ can be made of anything, not just letters.
+Note: the name of a _verb_ can be made of anything, not just letters.
 As a result `even?` is a valid name for a verb, it could be the name of a verb that tests if a number is even.
 By convention verbs with a `?` suffix are _predicates_, their result is a _boolean value_ that is either true or false.

-As a convenience the verb to invoke can be specified before the pushed data, using `( )` paranthesis.
+As a convenience the verb to invoke can be specified before the pushed data, using the `( )` paranthesis.
 This is the _infix_ notation.

 ``` sh
 say( "hello" )  ~~ "infix" style